RUSSIA: Tortured for beliefs, suspect torturers rewarded

 In his 21 February appeal to Human Rights Ombudsperson Moskalkova, seen by Forum 18, Artyom Kim describes being taken to a room "similar to a toilet", where a black bag was put over his head and fastened with sticky tape and his hands were also taped together.
 He was hit and kicked for about twenty minutes as he lay on the floor.
 Investigators then administered electric shocks to his legs and arms, periodically pouring water over them.

-Thereafter, whenever Kim refused or was unable to give them the information they wanted, the abuse and threats resumed.
+Thereafter, whenever Kim refused or was unable to give them the information they wanted, the torture and threats resumed.
 He eventually made a statement in the presence of a state-appointed lawyer, and was released under travel restrictions in the early hours of the following morning.

 In their 21 February appeals to Moskalkova, also seen by Forum 18, Vyacheslav Boronos and Kirill Severinchik describe similar experiences of being hooded with taped-up plastic bags, beaten, and given electric shocks, after which they too gave and signed statements in the presence of lawyers.
 Severinchik also mentioned being able to hear from the corridor the sound of blows and electrical discharge, and recognising the voices of several fellow believers as they cried out.